 Aside from the skill level of the tattoo artist, the size of your desired tattoo is one of the primary factors in determining cost.
 To calculate the average price for every tattoo size, I called some tattoo shops in Las Vegas.
 You can see my findings in the chart below.

 **Please note that most tattoo parlors have a minimum cost of $150-$200.
 So if your tattoo is really small and only takes 30 minutes to complete, they will charge you the minimum price instead of hourly.

-Detail is another factor that affects price.
+Detail is another factor that affects the price.
 The more complex the tattoo, the more time it takes to complete.
-A simple design (like a sample already hanging up in the studio) will always costs less than a custom design.
+A simple design (like a sample already hanging up in the studio) will always cost less than a custom design.

-The colors you choose can affect price too.
-Full color designs will require more time and cost more than black or grey tattoos.
+The colors you choose can affect the price too.
+Full-color designs will require more time and cost more than black or grey tattoos.

 Best Tattoo Shops in Las Vegas

 There are dozens of amazing tattoo shops in Las Vegas.
 There are also plenty of cheap tattoo shops with no (or bad) reviews.
 For the most part, you’re going to want to avoid the places that advertise $20 tattoos in favor of the more reputable and established tattoo parlors.